cmeegamarachchi/aab_react_express/README.md

 # Full Stack React + Express Application

-A full stack application with React frontend and Express.js backend, designed to serve both API requests and the frontend SPA from a single server.
+A full stack TypeScript application with React frontend and Express.js backend, designed to serve both API requests and the frontend SPA from a single server.

+## Development Environment

+This project is built with **TypeScript** throughout the stack and designed to run in **VS Code** using **devcontainer technology**.
+The devcontainer ensures a consistent development environment with all necessary tools and dependencies pre-configured.

+### Prerequisites
+- **VS Code** with the Dev Containers extension
+- **Docker** (for devcontainer support)

+### Getting Started
+1. Clone the repository
+2. Open in VS Code
+3. VS Code will prompt to "Reopen in Container" - click yes
+4. The devcontainer will automatically set up the development environment

 ## Architecture

-- **Frontend**: React SPA built with Vite
+- **Frontend**: React SPA built with Vite and TypeScript
-- **Backend**: Node.js Express server
+- **Backend**: Node.js Express server written in TypeScript
+- **Development**: VS Code devcontainer with pre-configured tooling
 - **Deployment**: Single server serves both API and frontend

 ## Project Structure